 Gymnastics Conditioning vs Strength Training: What’s the Difference?

-Gymnastics isn’t just about being strong or fast—it’s about blending strength, flexibility, coordination, and control all at once.
-To reach peak performance, gymnasts rely on two key types of training: conditioning and strength training.
+Gymnastics is about combining strength, flexibility, coordination, and control in perfect balance.
+To reach their best, gymnasts train in two key ways: conditioning and strength training.

 What Is Gymnastics Conditioning?